Strong reactions in quantum super PDEs. III: Exotic quantum supergravity

-\begin{remark} The actual status of our Universe is the most wonderful experimental verification that our Universe at the Planck-epoch was encoded by a quantum nonlinear propagator as described in Example \ref{asymmetry-matter-antimatter-in-quantum-universe} and in Theorem \ref{expansivity-criterion-universe-planck-epoch} .
+\begin{conclusions} The actual status of our Universe is the most wonderful experimental verification that our Universe at the Planck-epoch was encoded by a nonlinear quantum propagator as described in Example \ref{asymmetry-matter-antimatter-in-quantum-universe} and in Theorem \ref{expansiveness-criterion-universe-planck-epoch} .
 This is also an experimental checking of the Pr\'astaro's formulation of quantum supergravity theory, built in the framework of his algebraic topology of quantum super PDEs.
-(For details on this theory, and related subjects, see works by A. Pr\'astaro quoted in References.)
-This Pr\'astaro theory gives also a precise mathematical support to some early conjectures on the continuous creation of matter.
-(See, e.g., \cite{DIRAC,HOYLE,HOYLE-NARLIKAR}.) \end{remark}
+This theory gives also a precise mathematical support to some early conjectures by F. Hoyle, V. Narlikar and P. A. Dirac on the continuous creation of matter.
+(See, e.g., \cite{DIRAC,HOYLE,HOYLE-NARLIKAR}.)